raj-pulapakura/MNIST/README.md

 # MNIST

-In this project I used a Convolutional Neural Network (CNN) on the famous MNIST dataset!
+In this project I use a Convolutional Neural Network (CNN) on the famous MNIST dataset!

 ## MNIST dataset